-- 1. Students who receive a final average score for MED1 of less than 55.00% are subject to dismissal1. - 2.
-Students repeating MED1 who receive a final average score for MED1 between 55.00% and 69.00% are subject to dismissal. - 3.
-Students scoring between 55.00% and 69.00% in MED1 and making satisfactory academic progress will not be allowed to proceed to MED2 but will repeat MED1.
+- 1. Students who receive a final average score for Med1 of less than 55.00% are subject to dismissal. - 2.
+Students repeating MED1 who receive a final average score for MED1 between 55.00% and 69.50% and either fail the remedial or fail to remediate are subject to dismissal. - 3.
+Students scoring between 55.00% and 69.50% in MED1 may be allowed to remediate their failure.
+Students must score 70.00% or above in the comprehensive remedial examination to proceed to MED2. - 4.
+Students scoring between 55.00% and 69.50% in MED1, making satisfactory academic progress, and either fail the remedial or fail to remediate will not be allowed to proceed to MED2 but will repeat MED1.
 They are required to meet with their academic advisor and a member of the Education Enhancement Department (EED).
 The purpose of this meeting will be to discuss an educational plan outlining strategy for improvement.
-This plan may require participation in EED programs designed to facilitate student success. - 4.
-Students scoring 70.00% or above in MED1 will be allowed to proceed to MED2. - 5.
-AUA reserves the right to change the means of assessment e.g. dropping particular examinations or changing the weights of individual examinations at any time, including during the semester.
+This plan may require participation in EED programs designed to facilitate student success. - 5.
+Students scoring 70.00% or above in MED1 will be allowed to proceed to MED2. - 6.
+AUA reserves the right to change the means of assessment, e.g. dropping particular examinations or changing the weights of individual examinations at any time, including during the semester.